Proactive commitment to community contribution as a responsible corporate citizen

 With the aim of serving as a valued corporate citizen, the OMRON Group strives for harmonious coexistence with local communities.
 The Group not only complies with all applicable laws and rules but also respects local culture and customs.
 Proactive communication with local people and organizations is also promoted in order to build relations of mutual trust.

 As a part of the efforts and to express the OMRON Group's gratitude to local communities for their daily support and cooperation, Group employees in Japan started community contribution activities in 1991 on every May 10th, its Founder's Day.
-Today, all OMRON Group employees worldwide participate in the OMRON Group Founder's Day community contribution activities.
+In 1995, all OMRON Group employees worldwide started participating in the OMRON Group Founder's Day community contribution activities.

 Starting 2016, without limiting the day only to the Founder's day, employees can engage in the activities on the other days, determining what to do and when through engagement with local communities, to meet the needs of the communities.
 Doing so has allowed the Group to upgrade the initiatives to help solve even more local issues.